FIQFred/FIQ.Interview.Api/README.md

 * Clone this project to your local environment.
 * Establish a one-to-many relationship between the Project and WorkItem entities.
-* Complete the GetProjects endpoint by implementing the ProjectService.
+* Complete the GetProjectById endpoint by implementing the ProjectService.
 * Seed some sample Project and WorkItem data and deploy it to a database.
-* Call the GetProjects endpoint.
+* Call the GetProjectById endpoint.

 For this exercise, you are free to use any resources, including the internet.